 Many patients wonder how and why they developed fibroids in the first place.
-Although this is not entirely understood, it is widely believed that a combination of genetics, hormones, lifestyle influences, and other factors are involved.
+Although this is not entirely understood, researchers believe that genetics, hormones, lifestyle influences, and other factors are involved.

-In general, you are considered at increased risk for developing fibroids if you are a woman of childbearing age.
+You are generally considered at increased risk for developing fibroids if you are a woman of childbearing age.
 If you have a close family member with fibroids, you are also more likely to get them.
 Women who began menstruation at an early age are more likely to be affected.
 Additionally, women of African-American descent are disproportionately impacted by both fibroid development and symptom severity.

 Lifestyle factors that can potentially influence fibroid growth include:

 - Frequently eating red meat

 Underlying health conditions like obesity, high blood pressure, and vitamin D deficiency may also play a role.

 In addition to the above risk factors, several potential causes of fibroids have been identified.
 These include:

 - Genetic changes

 Fibroids are often initially detected by touch during a routine pelvic exam.
 Depending on a fibroid’s size and location, it can distort your uterus’ shape and/or cause it to expand in size causing fibroid belly bulge.